 I would say that the Smoke in Mirrors Method is the hardest of the three to pull off, but it is certainly the boldest and most memorable.

 Not everything about a villain can be planned.
-Much of what makes my villains unique and interesting to the party came up on the fly during role-playing.
-I simply made an outline of what I wanted the villain to accomplish, what their goals were, and some basic traits.
+Much of what makes my villains unique and interesting to the party came upon the fly during role-playing.
+I simply outlined what I wanted the villain to accomplish, what their goals were, and some basic traits.
 After I played them a bit in-game I then began to craft them in more detail.
-Your villains will evolve over time because they are complex, just like a great PC.
+Your villains will evolve because they are complex, just like a great PC.

 Lastly, not all villains have to be evil necessarily.
 They simply have to intersect the party and create a major conflict that the party must resolve.
 Some villains may even be able to be redeemed by the party!